Bourkekev/ms1-music-school/README.md

 On a lot of mobile's, iPhone's and iPad's Safari browser the fixed background does not work, so I have it only set to fix on screen sizes from 992px and bigger.

+On mobile, the sub links to the sections in my homepage worked but by default leaves the navbar open so it covers most of the screen.
+This is not great usability, so I looked for a simple jQuery script that would close the navbar when the anchor links are clicked.

 ## Credits

 For generating browser prefixes - [Autoprefixer for CSS](https://autoprefixer.github.io/)

+The border gradient on the About page under the school stats was inspired by this article on [loxodrome](https://www.loxodrome.io/post/gradient-borders/) and also on [CSS-Tricks](https://css-tricks.com/gradient-borders-in-css/).

+I found a way to close the navbar when an anchor point is clicked using jQuery on this [stackoverflow page](https://stackoverflow.com/questions/42401606/how-to-hide-collapsible-bootstrap-4-navbar-on-click).

 ### Content
 - The text for the Quotes section were taken from the [CMuse article ](https://www.cmuse.org/100-famous-and-inspirational-music-quotes/)